microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/.mchp_private/doxygen_src/markdown-files/Firmware Detail.md

 [[back to top](#start-doc)]
 - - -

-#### __Soft-Starting the Converter__
+## Soft-Starting the Converter

 The soft-start ramp is split in 2 parts

-1. Run primary drive PWMs open-loop, at a fixed frequency of 1MHz (max frequency for our design)
+(1) Run primary drive PWMs open-loop, at a fixed frequency of 1MHz (max frequency for our design)
 - start at the minimum duty cycle (Ton = 50ns).
 - ramp the duty cycle linearly in steps of 2.5ns every 100us until the duty reaches 45%.

-2. Run primary-drive PWMs closed-loop
+(2) Run primary-drive PWMs closed-loop
 - fixed duty cycle of 45%.
 - compensator sets PWM frequency.
 - ramp compensator reference linearly from pre-bias output voltage to target output voltage set-point.